angeal185/sicarii/README.md

 ```

 #### app.fetch()
-the app.fetch method will perform a secure http2 client request to any local or external.
+the app.fetch method will perform a secure http2 client request to any local or external address.

 * app.fetch uses your apps ssl certificate/s to create a secue connection